eduvedras/eduvedras/README.md

 I'm Eduardo, a 22-year-old Computer Science and Engineering graduate, currently writing my MSc dissertation at Instituto Superior Técnico!

-I'm developing an online multiplayer chess game in Go using WebSockets.
+I'm currently working on an online multiplayer chess game in Go using WebSockets.
 Ever since I built an API with its toolchain, I've been hooked on the language.

-🔭 I'm currently on the look out for a backend web development role, preferably working with Go, Python, or Java.
+🔭 I'm also on the look out for a backend web development role, preferably working with Go, Python, or Java.
 If you're hiring, let's chat!

 ## Programming Languages